DFE/HIPOS/hidav-testing/integration/doc/source/test-framework.rst

 Integration Test Framework
 **************************
-The framework allows for automati remote control operations on a device.
-It is used by the integration tests to e.g. connect to a device, ito switch it on or off, to install packages, or to run generic commands.
+The framework allows for automatic remote control operations on a device.
+It is used by the integration tests to e.g. connect to a device, to switch it on or off, to install packages, or to run generic commands.

 .. toctree::